Fiserv/Commerce-Hub/docs/Resources/Guides/Enterprise-Portal/Enterprise-Portal.md

 ## Fraud Controls

-very complex so depending on what BT teams we made need to make
+Very complex so depending on what BT teams we made need to make

 ---